 - Promote and encourage team working.

-- To enthuse & inspire students to continue their study of Technology at University
+- To enthuse & inspire students to continue their study of Design and Technology at University

 Why study Design & Technology?